-If you have a basement, chances are you have a very important fixture tucked back in the furthest corner: your sump pump.
-While it’s mostly inconspicuous, your sump pump plays a very important role in protecting your home from water damage by removing groundwater from beneath your home.
-They’re designed to help safeguard your home’s structure and foundation.
-Without a sump pump, water can rise up from the ground beneath your home or from heavy rains and flood your basement, creating a costly and annoying mess.
+While it’s mostly inconspicuous, your sump pump plays a critical role in protecting your home from water damage by removing groundwater from beneath your home.
+Sump pumps are designed to help safeguard your home’s structure and foundation.
+Without a sump pump, water can rise from the ground beneath your home or from heavy rains and flood your basement, creating a costly and annoying mess.

-So, you know what a sump pump is and why it’s important, but how does it work?
-How does it know when to kick in and begin pumping water away from the house?
-It’s simple, really.
 Beneath the sump pump fixture is a pit that collects water.
-Once that water hits a certain level, the pump will turn on automatically, begin pumping water from the pit, and divert it through a discharge pipe away from the foundation of the home.
-The placement of the discharge pipe is important because it has to be placed in a way to ensure the discharged water won’t flow back toward the home’s foundation.
+Once that water hits a certain level, the pump will turn on automatically and begin pumping water from the pit through a discharge pipe away from the home’s foundation.
+The placement of the discharge pipe is important because it has to be placed to ensure the discharged water won’t flow back toward the home’s foundation.
 The frequency of how often the pump runs is determined by how much moisture is around your home.
-Think of the sump pump like a toilet tank, which is activated automatically via a float sensor.
+Think of the sump pump like a toilet tank, activated automatically via a float sensor.
 Your sump pump functions much the same way.

 Do You Need a Sump Pump in Your Basement?

-Not every home needs a sump pump, but how can you tell if you need one?
-Well, there are a few signs to look out for, including the following:
+Not every home needs a sump pump.
+Here are a few signs to look out for:

-- Frequent flooding: While this may seem like common sense if your home is in an area that frequently floods, you will likely need a sump pump to defend the exterior and foundation of your home from water damage.
+- Frequent flooding – If your home is in an area that frequently floods, you will likely need a sump pump to defend the exterior and foundation of your home from water damage.